goncalog/robot-forward-kinematics/README.md

 ```
 (you need to have ROS2 installed for this to work; alternatively use a Docker image to run everything - [docs.ros.org/en/foxy/How-To-Guides/Run-2-nodes-in-single-or-separate-docker-containers.html](https://docs.ros.org/en/foxy/How-To-Guides/Run-2-nodes-in-single-or-separate-docker-containers.html))

+3. Adjust data to your robot

+Update the following variables according to your robot:
+- robot_wheel_radius
+- robot_track_width
+- robot_d_time

-3. Run the python script
+4. Run the python script

 In the root project folder *robot-forward-kinematics*:
 ```bash